santosh-gh/k8s-17-deployment/README.md

 # Step 6: Connect a Git Repository

     Connect a Git repository to Argo CD.
-This repository should contain the Kubernetes manifests for the applications you want to deploy.
+This repository should contain the Kubernetes manifests for the applications we want to deploy.

     In the Argo CD web interface, Select Setting, Repository, Connect Repository Cretae new app